Chapters of 2 Maccabees: Chapter 8

 The focus of the book differs from the same events related in 1 Maccabees; it relegates the details of the fighting to a few short verses, and instead fills out the text with more religious matters, such as a speech citing biblical precedent, a reading of the Torah prior to battle, and the distribution of charity after the battle.
 It also notably includes no mention of Mattathias, the father of Judas.
 1 Maccabees was interested in building up the Hasmonean dynasty, which makes Mattathias important as its patriarch; 2 Maccabees has little interest in dynastic politics and does not mention him at all.
 The author smooths over the fact that Judas was probably fighting fellow Jews early in the revolt by not being clear on who exactly he was attacking or what towns he was setting fire to.
 1 Maccabees calls the foes Judas fought early "sinners", "lawless", and "impious", suggesting he was fighting hostile Jews considered insufficiently traditionalist to the Maccabees.
 Also, 2 Maccabees places the focus on Nicanor at the Battle of Emmaus; Nicanor plays a major role as an antagonist throughout 2 Maccabees.
 1 Maccabees discusses the role of Gorgias more for this battle.
 The claim of 9,000 soldiers being defeated is presumed to be an exaggeration, a technique that the author repeatedly uses throughout the military history portion of the story, which routinely feature much larger enemy casualty counts than 1 Maccabees.
 Ancient authors of all nationalities routinely exaggerated the size of enemy armies in their work for rhetorical effect.

 The author directly shows God answering the prayer of the mother and her seven sons in 7:38, writing that as they had hoped, God's anger at the Jews has turned to mercy (8:5).
 With God's aid, Judas will defeat all in his path no matter the odds.

-A person named Ptolemy is mentioned in verse 8 as the governor of Coele-Syria and Phoenicia.
-It is unclear if this is the same person as Ptolemy Macron (mentioned in 10:12-13), Ptolemy son of Dorymenes (mentioned in 1 Maccabees 3:38), both (if those are different names for the same person), or neither.
+A person named Ptolemy is mentioned in verse 8 as the governor of Coele-Syria and Phoenicia, probably the same person as Ptolemy Macron mentioned in 10:12-13.
+There was also a "Ptolemy son of Dorymenes" mentioned in 4:45 and 1 Maccabees 3:38; it is disputed whether those are different names for the same person or two separate people.